-How long does it take to get a Permission for Commercial Operation (PfCO)?
+How long does it take to get a CAA Permission for Commercial Operation (PfCO)?

 Your goal in the distance learning is to develop a solid understanding of the theoretical elements of the course.
 Achieving this will enhance your experience of the Ground School, and greatly improve your chances of passing the written assessments.
 The amount of study required varies considerably with each candidate, but on average UAVAir advises students to spend 20 hours going over the material before attending their chosen Ground School.

 This is where the theoretical part of your training will be completed.
 The sessions will cover all of the core content of the course, and you should use the opportunity to learn as much as you can from UAVAir’s instructors.
 The Ground Schools take place over a two day period, and any delay in a candidate completing this section of the course will be caused by them failing the written assessments.
 These assessments take place at the end of day 2.
 Ensure you do adequate amounts of distance learning to avoid having to attend again for a resit.

 Candidates can attend a Ground School and take a Flight Assessment all in a three day period.
 The Flight Assessment requires you to demonstrate the practical competence necessary to operate safely.
 Your goal here should be to demonstrate a number of things.
 These include, controlled flying, a good working knowledge of your aircraft, and effective operating procedures.
 Candidates often fail a Flight Assessment due to inadequate flying experience.
 The Civil Aviation Authority (CAA) requires 2 hours of logged flight time; however, UAVAir recommends at least 5 hours of flying before taking an assessment.